maghrabi-es/pdsnd_github/README.md

 In this project, you will use data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
 You will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.

-enjoy :)
 ### Files used
 To answer these questions using Python, you will need to write a Python script.
 To help guide your work in this project, a template with helper code and comments is provided in a Exploring US Bikeshare Data.ipynb file, and you will do your scripting in there also.
-You will need the three city dataset files too:
+You will need the three city dataset.

+files too:

 chicago.csv
 new_york_city.csv
 washington.csv

-You may download and open up that zip file to do your project work on your local machine.
+You may download from link provuded.

 ### Credits
-Udacity
 py community

 ## About me
-Im elyas a data scientist
+I'm Elyas a data scientist, working now as data analyst.